operations performed by robots

-They started by automating a process that involved the contracting of car insurance and within one week they had already started automating this process.
-Concurrently, they identified 94 different processes within Operations that were ripe for automation, of which they would select 20 to be automated in 2018.
+They started by automating a process that involved contracting car insurance and within one week, they had already started automating this process.
+Concurrently, they identified 94 different processes within Operations that were ripe for automation—20 of which would be selected for automation in 2018.

 From the business teams, there was a strong conviction that we needed RPA to help drive efficiencies and improve customer service.
 UiPath was the obvious choice for us given the ease of use of the platform, and the almost immediate results of the initial PoCs.

 The next step was to complete a pilot and four processes were identified for automation, with results being achieved almost immediately.
 Thereafter, they proceeded to continue automating the pre-identified processes and by December 2018, all 20 processes had been successfully automated.

-Given the success of the pilot projects and the first year of RPA, Mutua Madrileña decided to formerly adopt RPA and expand its use throughout the company.
+Given the success of the pilot projects and the first year of RPA, Mutua Madrileña decided to formally adopt RPA and expand its use throughout the company.
 They began by formalising the ROC and expanded the team in early 2019, adding more team members with different project management skills and technology expertise.

-They also realised that they needed to grow their own in-house skillset, rather than rely on third parties, and set about training their own staff on UiPath’s RPA platform.
+They also realized that they needed to grow their own in-house skillset rather than rely on third parties, and set about training their own staff on UiPath’s RPA platform.
 Given the user-friendly nature of UiPath’s platform, as well as the wealth of guidance and training tools within UiPath Academy, this was achieved, and the company have a growing in-house team of RPA technicians and experts.

 Today, the ROC’s mix of skills and operational knowledge allows it to both ‘think’ and ‘do’, with business analysts identifying processes that can be automated and technicians developing the RPA tools to perform the automation.
 The ROC also provides guidance and training to other departments and will support users within the various business areas throughout the lifecycle of the RPA initiative.